Kansas family’s livestock dying at a rapid rate due to feeding error

 “The vet from Elanco told me quite frankly, I’m surprised your whole herd’s not dead right now,” said Jordan.

-As of Wednesday night, the family had lost 11 does, 40 baby goats, and 9 head of cattle.
+As of Wednesday night, the family had lost 11 does, 40 baby goats, and nine head of cattle.

 “It’s emotional.
 It’s 20-plus years of kids and the family operation losing bloodlines and pedigrees.
 That we’ve been working on for years,” said Jordan.